iamnaveen8851/Book-Management-System_APP-Backend/README.md

     ### SOLUTION how we can build the authorization
         - we'll send the user details in the form of payload as token
         - we'll decode the token in the middleware and attach with req.body
-        - we'll create the books with userDetails
+        - we'll create the books with userDetails check[x]

+        - one to many relationship
+            - user a ===> multiple books

+        - we'll add authorization part-3 to so only authorized person can access their books

 ## packages